Data Center Migration to Cloud Checklist

 - Talk through major points of the migration with key members of the team.

-- Know the order of events that need to be executed as most likely there will be some items that will require other items on the check list to be completed first.
+- Know the order of events that need to be executed as most likely there will be some items that will require other items on the checklist to be completed first.

-Execution of the Data Center Migration
+3. Execution of the Data Center Moving

 - Know who is responsible for which aspects of the move.
 The last thing you want to happen is for assumptions to be made and responsibilities for crucial aspects of the move to fall through the cracks.

 - Create a detailed action plan with everyone involved with the migration project.
 List out responsibilities.

 - Have contact information of everyone involved, phone numbers, etc., to avoid wasting time trying to find contact information instead of working on potential data center move issues that may arise.